Petr Gumennik: 2019–2020 season: World Junior bronze

 Going into the season, Gumennik said his goals for the season were to qualify for the JGP Final and win a medal at the Junior World Championship.
 He also said he planned to move to the senior level the following season and would attempt three quads in the free program, two Salchows and one Lutz.

 Beginning the season on the 2019–20 Junior Grand Prix, Gumennik won the gold medal at the event in Chelyabinsk, Russia.
 At this event, he scored his personal best score of 222.14 points and made his first attempt at the quad Lutz, which ended in a step out.
 At his second event in Egna, Italy, Gumennik placed second behind Daniel Grassl.
 He then competed at the senior level at the 2019 CS Warsaw Cup, winning the silver medal.

 Qualifying for the 2019–20 Junior Grand Prix Final, he placed fourth in the short program after falling on his opening triple Axel.
 He was fifth in the free skate after falling on his quad Lutz attempt and underrotating three other jumps and placed fifth overall.

-At the 2020 Russian Championships, Gumennik ranked third in the short program, with only a mirror spin error.
+At the 2020 Russian Championships, Gumennik ranked third in the short program, with only a minor spin error.
 Gumennik overslept and missed the morning practice session for the free skate, where he came tenth with errors on his quad Salchow attempts and dropped to seventh overall.